Bulacan: Private schools

 There are numerous privately owned (by individual or group) and church-operated schools located in the province.

 The Immaculate Conception School for Boys and the Immaculate Conception School of Malolos are both under the Diocese of Malolos, with the incumbent Bishop of Malolos as president.
 Also under the Diocese is the Immaculate Conception Seminary.
-Others are under the direction of religious orders and congregations such as the La Consolacion University Philippines (Augustinian Sisters of Our Lady of Consolation), the St. Martin de Porres Catholic School (Dominican Sisters), St. Paul College of Bocaue and St. Paul University at San Miguel (Congregation of the Sisters of St. Paul of Chartres) and the Holy Spirit Academy of Malolos (Sister Servants of the Holy Spirit).
+Others are under the direction of religious orders and congregations such as the La Consolacion University Philippines (Augustinian Sisters of Our Lady of Consolation), St. Paul College of Bocaue and St. Paul University at San Miguel (Congregation of the Sisters of St. Paul of Chartres) and the Holy Spirit Academy of Malolos (Sister Servants of the Holy Spirit).
 The Immaculate Heart of Mary School was established in 1992 with student enrollment less than 200 (as of 2016–17).
 The Colegio de San Pascual Baylon (formerly St. Pascual Institution) which is established in 1913 and currently managed by the Dominican Sisters of St. Joseph.

 There are also schools under other denominations such as the Bulacan Ecumenical School and Bulacan Ecumenical Kindergarten (United Methodist Church).

 Private schools in the province are members of the Bulacan Private Schools Association (BULPRISA) While in the City of San Jose del Monte private schools are organized by City of San Jose del Monte Private Schools Association (CSanPRISA).
 In Malolos, private schools are organized as Malolos City Private Schools Association (MACIPRISA).
 In Meycauayan, private schools are organized as Meycauayan City Private Schools Association (MEYCIPRISA).
 In Marilao, private schools are organized as Association of Private Schools in Marilao (APRISM).